JoshuaOliphant/ResumeRocket/docs/pdf_extraction.md

 The following dependencies are required for PDF extraction:

-- `pypdf2`: Used for basic PDF text extraction
+- `pymupdf`: A high-performance PDF processing library for superior text extraction
 - SQLAlchemy: For database caching

 ### PDFExtractor Class